levelup/Android-FusedLocation/README.md

 ## Summary

 The Fused location provider is integrated in the OS (needs to be enabled on the device) and can be used directly.
-The library uses it when it's available (Android 4.2+) using the same API as the Android LocationManager.
+This library uses it when it's available (Android 4.2+) using the same API as the Android LocationManager.

 ## Usage